rleine/Keynote_Nonsmooth_Dynamics_ENOC2024/README.md

 # Keynote_Nonsmooth_Dynamics_ENOC2024
-MATLAB files of the simulations in the kyenote lecture "Nonsmooth Dynamics" at ENOC 2024 in Delft
+MATLAB files of the simulations in the keynote lecture "Nonsmooth Dynamics" at ENOC 2024 in Delft

 Remco Leine, June 2024